Maria Clara Eimmart: Astronomical illustrations

 Eimmart is best known for her exact astronomical illustrations done in pale pastels on dark blue cardboard.
 Between 1693 and 1698, Eimmart made over 350 drawings of the phases of the moon.
 This collection of drawings, drawn solely from observations through a telescope, was entitled Micrographia stellarum phases lunae ultra 300.
 Twelve of these were given to Luigi Ferdinando Marsili, a scientific collaborator of her father's, and ten survive in Bologna, together with three smaller studies on brown paper.
 Eimmart’s continuous series of depictions became the basis for a new lunar map.
 In 1706, Eimmart made two illustrations of the total eclipse at Nuremberg.
 There are also some drawings of planets and comets.

-Schiebinger states that some sources claim Eimmart published a work under her father’s name in 1701, the Ichnographia nova contemplationum de sole.
-However, there is no evidence to support that this was her work and not her father’s.